Fantasy Football: Matt Harmon's 13 candidates to be 2023's top-scoring WR

 Amon-Ra St. Brown

 Detroit’s offense was awesome by any measure.
-They ranked ninth in overall success rate, third in EPA per dropback and Jared Goff was fifth in adjusted yards per attempt.
-Yet, I can’t shake some small skepticism.
+They ranked ninth in overall success rate and third in EPA per dropback, and Jared Goff was fifth in adjusted yards per attempt.
+Yet I can’t shake some skepticism.
 The Lions are relying on St. Brown — who primarily wins in the short to intermediate area — and two rookies in a running back and tight end to be their primary passing game threats.
-Goff is a good quarterback but not necessarily a teammate elevator.
+Goff is a good quarterback but not necessarily a teammate-elevator.
 That could put a capped ceiling on this unit no matter how highly I think of the play-caller.

 Already a dynamite power-slot player, St. Brown has made so much progress winning against man coverage in tight situations.
 He just ran a little unlucky with touchdowns in the red zone.
 A 110-catch, 10-plus touchdown season is within his range of outcomes.
 He’s just so good at the game.